Saudi woman held at Bangkok airport says fears death if repatriated

 'CAN'T ESCAPE'

-But Rahaf disputed his account, saying that she was only in transit to seek asylum in Australia, and was accosted by Saudi and Kuwaiti embassy representatives when she arrived at Suvarnabhumi airport.
+But Qunun disputed his account, saying that she was only in transit to seek asylum in Australia, and was accosted by Saudi and Kuwaiti embassy representatives when she arrived at Suvarnabhumi airport.

 She took to Twitter to plead her case, creating a profile with an Arabic bio that reads "I just want to survive".